-- Prerequisite A student must have completed the prerequisite course(s) or have attained a designated status before enrolling in the course; abbreviated as "Pre." - Co-requisite A student must be enrolled in the listed co-requisite course at the same time (concurrent enrollment) in order to enroll in the course; abbreviated as "Co-req." - Prerequisite or co-requisite A student must have previously completed or be concurrently enrolled in the pre- or co-requisite course(s) to enroll in the course. - Junior or Senior Standing A student must have completed 60 or more hours for junior standing and 92 or more hours for senior standing to enroll in the course.
+- Prerequisite A student must have completed the prerequisite course(s) or have attained a designated status before enrolling in the course; abbreviated as "Pre." - Co-requisite A student must be enrolled in the listed co-requisite course at the same time (concurrent enrollment) in order to enroll in the course; abbreviated as "Co-req." - Prerequisite or co-requisite A student must have previously completed or be concurrently enrolled in the pre- or co-requisite course(s) to enroll in the course.

-- Permission A student must have an approval from an instructor, academic advisor or other designated academic official to enroll in the course. - Audition A student must participate in an audition conducted by the professor to determine enrollment in the course. - Admission to ...
-A student must have been admitted to the specified program to enroll in the course. - Graded Pass/Fail See page 26 for an explanation of pass/fail grading.
+- Junior or Senior Standing A student must have completed 60 or more hours for junior standing and 92 or more hours for senior standing to enroll in the course. - Permission A student must have an approval from an instructor, academic advisor or other designated academic official to enroll in the course. - Audition A student must participate in an audition conducted by the professor to determine enrollment in the course. - Admission to ...
+A student must have been admitted to the specified program to enroll in the course. - Graded Pass/Fail See page 27 for an explanation of pass/fail grading. - Writing Emphasis Courses Every baccalaureate degree program includes three Writing Emphasis courses in order to improve student learning outcomes in written communication with the contextual support of metacognitive and career-readiness strategies (Point University Quality Enhancement Plan 2015-2020), which are designated as "WE courses" and with "(WE)".